1.1 Background of the study

 1.50 – 2.49 = Disagree; 1.00 – 1.49 = Strongly Disagree

-As per from the information gathered from the research, all were evaluated as strongly disagree in relation to the profile of the graduates in in Oman with the summation value being at 1.1.
-Further, the religious influence on the fresh graduate’s employability was ranked the least, with the mean of 1.03.
-In regards to the age factor, as a vital measure in the hiring of the graduates, it ranked on top with the mean of 1.18.
+As per the information gathered from the research, all were evaluated as strongly disagreeing in relation to the profile of the graduates in Oman, with the summation value being 1.1.
+Further, the religious influence on the fresh graduate’s employability was ranked the lowest, with a mean of 1.03.
+In regards to the age factor, as a vital measure in the hiring of graduates, it ranked on top with a mean of 1.18.

 Legend: 3.50 – 4.00= Strongly Agree; 2.50 – 3.49 = Agree;